 Set in Istanbul, this summer course offers students from the Nordic countries and Turkey a unique possibility to deepen their knowledge of the concept of human rights and its application together with an international group of scholars and practitioners.
-Our aim is to go beyond the Eurocentric narrative of how human rights have evolved by investigating legal, political and cultural transformation of the old Ottoman world.
+Modern Turkey provides a point of departure from which the topic of human rights can be approached from a less Eurocentric perspective, focusing on the legal, political and cultural transformation of the old Ottoman world.

 Students acquire an in-depth understanding of the ways in which human rights in the region have been understood, institutionalized, and contested.
 Special attention is given to legal and communitarian pluralism, varieties of redress for injustice and oppression, and the implications of a shared cultural heritage and contested historical memory.

 Students get the chance to cooperate with leading human rights organizations and to develop their skills to creatively tackle contemporary and historical human rights concerns in a small collaborative project within the three focal themes of the course: Religion, nationalism and the universally human; historical wrongs, the state, and human rights; and cultural heritage as human right.